vrischmann/sketch/claudetool/browse/README.md

 6. `browser_eval` - Evaluate JavaScript in the browser context
 7. `browser_screenshot` - Take a screenshot of the page or a specific element
 8. `browser_scroll_into_view` - Scroll an element into view
+9. `browser_resize` - Resize the browser window to specific dimensions

 ## Usage